huggingface/community-events/keras-dreambooth-sprint/README.md

 image = pipeline(prompt, num_inference_steps=50).images[0]
 ```

-### **Model Hosting**
+### Model Hosting

 At the end of this notebook you will see a section dedicated for hosting, and a separate one for inference.
-We will be using huggingface_hub library’s Keras-specific model pushing and loading functions, `push_to_hub_keras` and `from_pretrained_keras` .
+We will be using the `huggingface_hub` library’s Keras-specific model pushing and loading functions: `push_to_hub_keras` and `from_pretrained_keras` .
 We will first push the model using `push_to_hub_keras`.
 After model is pushed, you will see the model is hosted with a model card like below 👇

 ![Repository](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/dreamboothrepo.png)

-to version the models better, enable discoverability and reproducibility, we will fill the model card.
+To version the models better, enable discoverability and reproducibility, we will fill the model card.
 Click `Edit model card` .
 We will first fill the Metadata section of the model card.
-If your model is trained with a dataset from Hugging Face Hub, you can fill the datasets section with the dataset.
-We will provide fill `pipeline_tag` with `Text-to-Image` and pick a license for our model.
+If your model is trained with a dataset from the Hugging Face Hub, you can fill the datasets section with the dataset.
+We will provide fill `pipeline_tag` with `text-to-Image` and pick a license for our model.

 ![Metadata](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/dreambooth-etadata.png)